-A Roadmap is a way of quickly, inexpensively helping a manager or small business identify the gaps a firm has and then strategically advising and orchestrating ways to mitigate the risks – such as educating firms on “best practices”, introducing firms to the right technology solutions/service firms to leading the search for a new administrator.
+A Roadmap is a way of quickly, inexpensively helping a small business identify the gaps a firm has and then strategically advising and orchestrating ways to mitigate the risks – such as educating firms on “best practices”, introducing firms to the right technology solutions/service firms to leading the search for a new administrator.

 The below represent the flow of conducting a Roadmap:

 - Through an interview process, reviewing the business operation’s history, structure, HR policies, insurance, legal contracts and Investor Relations, including seeing that marketing materials and correspondence are properly created and maintained

 - Reviewing physical assets and technology, ensuring that security and BCDR (business continuity and disaster recovery plans) are documented and tested

 - Through an interview process, ensuring that management and professional services have been appropriately vetted (due diligence), are in place and operational – be they in-house, contracted or outsourced – and if not, helping retain such services

 - Ensuring procedural manuals and work flow processes exist for each area of the business and that all other potential areas of risk of the business have been identified and addressed

 - Reviewing the results, giving the firm a written, prioritized and customized Roadmap.

 - Sitting with the firm, explaining the results and answering any questions they have about the Roadmap or any other industry topic.